Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

 # A User-Driven Machine Learning Approach for RNA-Based Sample Discrimination and Hierarchical Classification
 Protocol for RNA-based sample discrimination and hierarchical classification.

-If you have any problem running this repository, please contact us at 17ti6@queensu.ca.

 ## Table of Contents
 * [Introduction](#intro)
 * [How to use this github page](#git-instructions)